labex-labs/labex-cheatsheets/docs/cheatsheets/en/react.md

   <BaseQuizOption value="D">Nothing, it just sets the state</BaseQuizOption>

   <BaseQuizAnswer>
-    `useState` returns an array with two elements: the current state value and a function to update it.
+    <code>useState</code> returns an array with two elements: the current state value and a function to update it.
 The initial value (0) is passed as an argument.
   </BaseQuizAnswer>
 </BaseQuiz>